ms-henglu/bicep-types-az/generated/networkcloud/microsoft.networkcloud/2022-12-12-preview/types.md

 * **serialNumber**: string (Required): The serial number for the storage appliance.
 * **storageApplianceSkuId**: string (Required): The SKU for the storage appliance.

+## StorageApplianceRunReadCommandsParameters
+### Properties
+* **commands**: [StorageApplianceCommandSpecification](#storageappliancecommandspecification)[] (Required): The list of read-only commands to run.
+* **limitTimeSeconds**: int (Required): The maximum time the commands are allowed to run.
+If the execution time exceeds the maximum, the script will be stopped, any output produced until then will be captured, and the exit code matching a timeout will be returned (252).

 ## StorageApplianceSkuProperties
 ### Properties
 * **capacityGB**: int (ReadOnly): The maximum capacity of the storage appliance.